CASCI-lab/distanceclosure/README.md

     # Make sure every edge has an attribute with the distance value
     nx.set_edge_attributes(G, name='distance', values=edgelist)

-    # Compute closure (note this will be a fully connected graph.
+    # Compute closure (note this will be a fully connected graph for an undirected connected component.
 It can be slow for large graphs)
     C = dc.distance_closure(G, kind='metric', weight='distance')

     # You can now access the new `metric_distance` value and whether the edge is part of the metric backbone.